akejolin/snowpack-plugin-baseurl-handler/README.md

 # snowpack-plugin-baseUrl-handler
 This snowpack plugin will handler the baseUrl.
 This to make it possible to run several snowpack applications under one and same domain.

+The plugin will override baseurl configuration with the value `''` when running in `dev` mode

 ## Usage
 Add `%BASE_URL%` before web urls to the applications public folder.
 Ex.